 If you must keep your ATV outside, below will be tips and tricks you can use to protect it and keep it going strong.

 - Lubricate Moving Parts – Make sure to lubricate the parts that need it, such as cables, chains, and grease points.
 This helps prevent rust and keeps the machine running smoothly, even when exposed to the elements.
-If it’s long-term storage, I spray silicone spray lubricant* on anything metal and shiny.
+If it’s long-term storage, I spray silicone spray lubricant (ad) on anything metal and shiny.

 - Maintain Tire Pressure – Properly inflated tires are essential for optimal performance and longevity.
 Regularly check and maintain the recommended tire pressure, as extreme temperature fluctuations can affect tire pressure.

-- Perform Regular Inspections – Conduct routine inspections of your ATV to identify any signs of damage or wear.
+- Perform Regular Inspections – Conduct routine inspections to identify any signs of damage or wear.
 Check for leaks, loose parts, or any other issues that may require immediate attention.
 Watch out for mice and snakes, as they like to make them homes in ATVs and the mice like to eat the rubber.

-Of all of these, keeping the ATV covered is the most important one.
+Of all of these, keeping the thing covered is the most important one.
 While a cover or a tarp may seem obvious, there are other, and often affordable, options to consider that I want to cover next.

 - DIY Quad Shed – If you got some basic tools, you can build a simple DIY shed for your ATVs.

-- Keep it in your Garage – I know it may not seem possible to keep your ATV in your garage if you have one, but there are things you can do to get the ATVs out of the way.
+- Keep it in your Garage – I know it may not seem possible to keep your 4wheeler in your garage if you have one, but there are things you can do to get the ATVs out of the way.

 - Rent Storage Units – You can rent storage units and many of them allow you to keep your ATV in them.
 Many of them even have places to store your trailer.

-The Cons Of Keeping Your ATV Outside
+The Cons Of Keeping It Outside

 Keeping your ATV outside can have several negative impacts on its overall condition and performance.
 Here are some reasons why it is generally considered less ideal to store an ATV outside:

-- Moisture – Outdoor storage exposes your ATV to moisture and condensation, especially during periods of rain or high humidity.
+- Moisture – Outdoor storage exposes your 4-wheeler to moisture and condensation, especially during periods of rain or high humidity.
 Moisture can seep into various parts of the ATV, leading to corrosion, rusting, and electrical issues.

-- Increased Risk of Debris and Animal Damage – When stored outside, your ATV is more likely to accumulate dust, dirt, leaves, and other debris.
+- Increased Risk of Debris and Animal Damage – When stored outside, your machine is more likely to accumulate dust, dirt, leaves, and other debris.
 These can clog air filters, vents, and other crucial components.
 Additionally, animals such as rodents may find their way into your ATV’s engine compartment or other areas, causing damage by chewing wires or nesting.

 - Limited Security and Protection – Outdoor storage provides less security compared to storing your ATV in an enclosed space.
 This increases the risk of theft, as well as exposure to potential accidents or damage caused by falling branches, hail, or other external factors.

-Keeping Your ATV Outside
+Keeping It Outside

 While it is possible to store your ATV outside, it is important to understand the drawbacks and take the right steps.

-Whenever feasible, storing your ATV indoors or in a covered area remains the best option for long-term protection and preserving its longevity and performance.
+Whenever feasible, storing your machine indoors or in a covered area remains the best option for long-term protection and preserving its longevity and performance.
 By implementing these strategies and being proactive in caring for your ATV, you can ensure that it stays in top shape and ready for your next adventure, no matter where it is stored.